World shares take China knock, oil sags on supply question

 The Chinese cabinet said on Wednesday that policymakers will use timely cuts in the bank reserve requirement ratio (RRR) to support the real economy, especially small firms. read more

-Global bond prices more broadly rallied, with the U.S. 10-year up nearly 4 basis points, extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutche Bank analyst Jim Reid.
+Global bonds more broadly rallied, with the U.S. 10-year yield down around 7 basis points, extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutsche Bank analyst Jim Reid.

 Some consider the move a sign the market is re-pricing the potential for the economy to be hit by secular stagnation after the pandemic, while others point to technical drivers including reduced supply from the Fed and higher demand to buy.